-Basically, where should you save your Java Databases?
-Should you save them in the project directory or on any location within your computer?
+Basically, where should you save your Java Databases in the project files?
+Should you save them in the project directory or some arbitrary location within your computer?

-I have decided to write an article, demonstrating where you should save your databases for any java project on any IDE.
+I have decided to write an article to demonstrate a step-by-step guide on where you should save your databases for any java project on any IDE.

 Why Does Does Database Location Matter in any Java Project?

 Well, the database location is very much important especially when it comes to distributing your Java Project.
-We must all agree that it’s simple to distribute your project with database saved outside the Java project files.
+We must all agree that it’s hard to distribute your project with a database saved outside the Java project files.

 Now the option left for us is to save the database inside the Java Project files.
 But Where Exactly?
 This article is going to illustrate the exact location you should save your database inside ava Project files, probably on any IDE.